davegarvey/rump-docker-example/README.md

 rump_1       | done
 ```

-The `rw` indicates that a single record has been read (`r`) and written (`w`).
+The `rw` on line 2 indicates that a single record has been read (`r`) and written (`w`).

 ## 5. Verify API access state again

-Now that we have an API key, we can use it to access the API.
+Now that we have an API key, we can use it to test API access.

 Because of Rump migrating the key data from `redis-1` to `redis-2`, we should be able to access the API via both Gateways.
-Remember to use your key in the `authorization` header.
+Update the `authorization` header in the `curl` commands to use the key generated in step 3.

 Gateway 1: